prebid/prebid.github.io/dev-docs/bidders/yieldone.md

 ### Note

-THE YieldOne adapter requires setup and approval from the YieldOne team.<br/>
+THE YieldOne adapter requires setup and approval from the YieldOne team.
 Please reach out to your account team or <y1s@platform-one.co.jp> for more information.

 ### Bid Params